tandrup/SquairPlay/README.md

 2. ./shairport.pl
 3. Use your SBS web interface to create a Favourite with URL "squairplay:0" (that's a zero)
 4. Play something in iTunes or on iPhone
-5. Connect to the AirPlay instance which should now be visible
+5. Connect iTunes/iPhone to the AirPlay instance which should now be available
-6. Open Favourite for ShairPlay on your Squeezebox
+6. Play the SquairPlay favourite on your Squeezebox

 To do
 -----